ALawaetz/pyRAP/README.md

 The pyRAP pipeline take wig files as input and outputs annotation files in GFF or GTF format.

-The pipeline is written in Python3 and has the following dependencies:
+The pipeline is written completely in Python3.
+Dependencies can be found in the file pyrap_environment.yml.
+For installation of dependencies, see below.

-- python3
--
--

 All dependencies can be installed using conda.
 To install conda go to https://www.anaconda.com/products/distribution